 15. Visit the Christmas Events at Disneyland Paris

 If you are visiting over Christmas time, it is a magical experience to visit the Christmas events at Disneyland Paris.
+The park comes alive with Christmas décor, magical parades, and special events.

 Weather in Paris in the Winter